OKhalkov/thingsboard.github.io/_includes/docs/pe/user-guide/integrations/kafka.md

 With this Node, you can send the preprocessed data to the required Kafka topic.

-**Note**: using the same broker for uplink and downlink can lead to data loops.
+**Note**: using the same broker for uplink and downlink connections can lead to data loops.

 ## Next steps